Suor/django-cacheops/README.rst

 TODO
 ----

+- lazy methods on querysets
+- calculate cache key from methods called
+- better invalidate_model()
+- a way to turn off or postpone invalidation
 - faster .get() handling for simple cases such as get by pk/id, with simple key calculation
 - integrate with prefetch_related()
 - fast mode: store cache in local memory, but check in with redis if it's valid